ricardo-chavez-torres/ITI-GEN-experiments/README.md

 # Reproducibility Study of "ITI-GEN: Inclusive Text-to-Image Generation"

-This repository is the official implementation of [Reproducibility Study of "ITI-GEN: Inclusive Text-to-Image Generation"](https://arxiv.org/abs/2030.12345).
+This repository is based on the official implementation of [Reproducibility Study of "ITI-GEN: Inclusive Text-to-Image Generation"](https://arxiv.org/abs/2030.12345) to perform experiments.

 ## Overview